cfpb/design-system/docs/pages/featured-content-modules.md

     * This is a 16:9 aspect ratio and 2x the rendered width.
     * See the [behavior guidelines](https://cfpb.github.io/design-system/patterns/featured-content-module#behavior) below regarding how the image will crop as the browser width changes.
   * If there is a video, a 60 by 60px play button will appear in the center of the image.
 Make sure the image’s subject is not obscured by the play button, particularly ensuring that no faces are covered by the button.

+  ### Stylistic guidelines

+  * Can appear on any [page type](https://cfpb.github.io/design-system/pages/)

+  * Should sit below a page’s introduction and retain that position on all screen sizes
 eyebrow: Featured content
 title: Featured content module
 description: A featured content module (FCM) is a “mini story” used to highlight